Fly & Cruise Antarctica

 Fly into Antarctica’s vast, uninhabited wilderness which receives less than 500 visitors per year, compared to +1.2 million to Machu Picchu, Peru.

-However, Swoop feels that the high cost outweighs the diluted Antarctic experience and only a few hours you'll get to spend 'in Antarctica'.
+Although it's possible to fly to Antarctica for a day, Swoop feels that the high cost outweighs the heavily diluted Antarctic experience and does not offer this option.
+You'll get to spend only a few hours 'in Antarctica' and not actually on the Continent itself, but on an island in the South Shetlands.
 With more time and for not much extra cost you could do it properly and spend 4-5 whole days in Antarctica on an Antarctic Cruise.

 Flights to Antarctica trips scored 4.5/5 from 475 reviews